AlessandroSerra/FFC_2024/README.md

 The repository is organized into several directories, each corresponding to a specific subject, topic, or session.
 Here's an overview of the directory structure:

-0. Brief introduction to the Python language [Introduzione al Python](Intro_Python.ipynb).
+0. Brief introduction to the Python language [Introduzione al Python](Intro_Python.ipynb);

+1. Numerical integration methods with Trapezoid and Simpson's rule [Integrali Numerici](Lezione_26-03).

 More coming soon...